MCdev92/csueb-survey-analysis/README.md

 ![Openpyxl](https://img.shields.io/badge/Excel%20Export-openpyxl-yellowgreen?logo=microsoft-excel&logoColor=white)
 ![Status](https://img.shields.io/badge/Status-Active-success)

-> A Python-based data processing pipeline to clean, transform, and analyze student survey results.
-Outputs polished Excel reports summarizing course evaluations, instructor feedback, and statistical performance across departments.
+> This project is a Python-based data processing pipeline designed to ingest raw student experience survey exports and transform them into clean, analyzable datasets.
+It standardizes inconsistent formats, resolves encoding issues, enriches records with official CRNs by term, and computes key metrics such as mean, median, standard deviation, and response rates.

+The final output is a set of well-structured Excel reports that summarize course feedback, faculty performance, and student engagement trends across departments.
+Designed for institutional research teams, academic leadership, and curriculum committees, the system supports data-driven evaluation and continuous improvement in teaching and learning.

 ---